-detailed investigation is the thorough investigation regarding the proposed project in terms of all the economic, technical and socioenvironmental The cultural and resources. investigation study is a horizontal and vertical study into all the parameters affecting Basically they study thoroughly project. existing system, understanding all job routines involved the equipment used and personnel activities right from the passengers and clericals through the supervisory and managerial cadre.
+detailed investigation is A the thorough investigation regarding the proposed project in terms of all the economic, technical and sociocultural and environmental resources.
+The investigation study is a horizontal and vertical study into all the parameters affecting the Basically they study thoroughly the project. existing system, understanding all job routines involved the equipment used and personnel activities right from the passengers and clericals through the supervisory and managerial cadre.
 The proposed system is also studied into details to know how it could be effectively integrated with the old system, that is how the new system will take up the operations performed by the old system and still have better production both in quality and quantity.